aqibijaz902-max/Artificial-Intelligence-Project/README.md

    Checked the first rows, feature types, and basic statistics.

 2. **Data Cleaning**
-   Since the dataset is already standardized and complete, no missing values required handling.
+   Dataset is already standardized; no missing values to handle.

 3. **Train-Test Split**
    Split data into **training (75%)** and **testing (25%)** sets.